Duplicate Micro SD Cards with Your Raspberry Pi

 Change if= to the name of the image you want to flash.
 To make more than four co pies, add more of=/dev/sdX operands, where X is the next sequential letter.

 This takes about eight minutes for one card.
-It may take as much as 24 minutes for 10 cards.
+It may take as much as 24 minutes for 10 cards and USB 2.
 Relax and watch the blinking lights.

 Originally published: 2018-09-25